Space Chickens in Space

-Space Chickens in Space is a Mexican-British-Irish-Australian science fiction-comedy animated television series created by José C. García de Letona and Rita Street and developed by Scott Sonneborn, Tommy and Markus Vad Flaaten, Alan Keane, and Shane Perez for 9Go! and Disney XD.
+Space Chickens in Space is a science fiction-comedy animated television series created by José C. García de Letona and Rita Street and developed by Scott Sonneborn, Tommy and Markus Vad Flaaten, Alan Keane, and Shane Perez for 9Go! and Disney XD.
 The series was produced by Ánima Estudios, Cake Entertainment, Studio Moshi, Gingerbread Animation and Ingenious Media, with the participation of Disney EMEA.

 Plot

 Chuck, Starley, and Finley are taken from their home and mistakenly enrolled in an elite intergalactic former military academy.
 It would take all their strength, and teamwork, to survive every escapade they have.